10 Credit Card Perks You Should Always Use on Vacation

 Get the perks you’ll use most

 “If you’re already a big traveler, get a card that offers more points for travel-related purchases, like the Chase Sapphire card,” advises Benjamin Glaser, features editor with Deal News.
 “But if you are buying mostly gas and groceries while trying to save up for a family vacation, then the AmEx Everyday Preferred card might be better.”
 Pay attention and plan to get maximum value.
 Think about the program and credit card that best complements the type of travel and destinations that fit your goals.
 While some might save points for a specific destination, others might prefer business or first class flight rewards, partner ticket programs, and complimentary checked bags.
 Read up on your benefits so you can take advantage of it all,” says Kevin O’Brien, Chief Client Officer at Aeroplan.
 He also advises putting all your regular expenses on one credit card to maximize your earning power.
-Learn when you should (and shouldn’t) open a store credit card.
+Timing is also important, so learn when you should (and shouldn’t) open a store credit card.

 Take advantage of signing bonuses